nerdschoolbergen/introduction-to-web-security/README.md

 ## Prerequisites

 - Some knowledge about web app development and basic web technologies like HTML and HTTP is helpful
+- SQL knowledge is helpful for exercises 3 and 6, but there are hints and helpful facilitators if needed

 ## How to get started